beesbridge/beesbridge.github.io/docs/blogs/data-mapping/data_mapping_genai.md

 * If the target model is standardized and there is a large inventory of existing data mappings, it can be used to fine-tune the LLM model.
 The fine-tuned model will have a deeper understand of the target model and with a vector store of the source data, it can be used to generate the source to target mapping with a higher accuracy.

+We welcome your feedback and suggestions for future topics!

+---

+## 🤝 Partner With Us

+Looking to build similar RAG-based automation or other intelligent data engineering solutions for your organization?

+[**Beesbridge**](https://beesbridge.us/) specializes in modernizing data platforms, automating pipelines, and leveraging cutting-edge AI to streamline operations.

+[Contact us](mailto:admin@beesbridge.us) to explore how we can help you unlock the full potential of your data.

 ---

 ## 📚 References